Property refurbishment Loans for light, mid and heavy refurbishment works

 However, if you are also using the same property as security for the lender, you should have a surefire selling plan before the given term.
 Likewise, the loan amount may also depend on the LTV of the property’s purchase price.

 Refurbishment Loan Application Process

-Compared to other bridging loans, property refurbishment finance requires detailed information not just about the borrower but more importantly on the actual property.
-They are a little harder to get when you require bad credit bridging finance so you must ensure you have enough assets to get the loan over the line.
+Unlike other bridging loans, property refurbishment finance requires detailed information on the borrower and, more importantly, on the actual property.
+They are a little harder to get when you require bad credit bridging finance, so you must ensure you have enough assets to get the loan over the line.

-Compare bridging loans for the right lender so that you can have a higher chance of passing from the start.
+Compare bridging loans with the right lender so you can have a higher chance of passing from the start.

-To begin the application for an unregulated bridge or regulated refurbishment loan, here are the information and documents you need to prepare:
+To begin the application for an unregulated bridge or regulated refurbishment loan, here is the information and documents you need to prepare: